-EXPLAINER: Woman’s death in custody sparks Iran protests
+EXPLAINER: What kept Iran protests going after first spark?

 Iranian women have full access to education, work outside the home and hold public office.
 But they are required to dress modestly in public, which includes wearing the hijab as well as long, loose-fitting robes.
 Unmarried men and women are barred from mingling.

 The rules, which date back to the days after the 1979 Islamic Revolution, are enforced by the morality police.
-Those force, officially known as the Guidance Patrol, is stationed across public areas.
+The force, officially known as the Guidance Patrol, is stationed across public areas.
 It is made up of men as well as women.

 Enforcement was eased under former President Hassan Rouhani, a relative moderate who at one point accused the morality police of being overly aggressive.
 In 2017, the head of the force said it would no longer arrest women for violating the dress code.

-But under Raisi, a hard-liner elected last year, the morality police appear to have been unleashed.
+But under Raisi, a hard-liner elected last year, agents of the morality police appear to have been unleashed.
 The U.N. human rights office says young women have been slapped in the face, beaten with batons and shoved into police vehicles in recent months.

 HOW HAS IRAN RESPONDED TO THE PROTESTS?

 Iranian leaders have vowed to investigate the circumstances of Amini’s death while accusing unnamed foreign countries and exiled opposition groups of seizing on it as a pretext to foment unrest.
-That’s been a common pattern in any of the protests that have risen up in recent years.
+That’s been a common pattern in the protests that erupted in recent years.

 Iran’s ruling clerics view the United States as a threat to the Islamic Republic and believe the adoption of Western customs undermines society.
 Khamenei himself has seized on so-called “color” protests in Europe and elsewhere as foreign interventions — and not as people demonstrating for more rights.